Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] 30 seconds
 - [ ] 1 minute.

 ### When you resize the Amazon RDS DB instance, Amazon RDS will perform the upgrade during the next maintenance window.
-If you want the upgrade to be performed now, rather than waiting for the maintenance window, specify the [...] option
+If you want the upgrade to be performed now, rather than waiting for the maintenance window, specify the [...] option.

 - [ ] Apply Now.
 - [ ] Apply Soon.